A logical approach to exceptional LSAT results

 At Foundations Test Prep, we believe that LSAT success should feel rewarding and impactful.
 LSAT mastery is built on a strong foundation of critical thinking and reasoning skills that you will use for the rest of your life.

-In his experience as a tutor for larger test prep companies, Nirasean noticed that his students benefited most from extra time spent unpicking their thinking and the very basis of reasoning.
-Drawing on his background in philosophy and formal logic, Nirasean began adding a new dimension to his lesson plans which his students loved and appreciated.
+In his experience as a tutor for larger test prep companies, Nirasean noticed that his students benefited the most from lessons on the very basis of reasoning.
+Drawing on his background in philosophy and teaching formal logic, Nirasean began adding a new dimension to his tutoring which his students love and appreciate.

 Every argument is a structure.
 Nirasean can give you the tools to pry open these structures.
-When you understand how to recognize, make, and manipulate arguments, the LSAT becomes simple, manageable, and even enjoyable.
+When you understand how to recognize, make, and manipulate premises and conclusions the LSAT becomes simple, manageable, and even enjoyable.

 That’s why our personalized study plans go deeper.
 We ground every lesson in logic, inference, and argumentation, giving you the skills to master the LSAT and thrive in law school and beyond.